pthu/sahd/source/words/to_redeem.md

 enemies (in all but two instances above) seems to suggest a transference of ownership.
 Hos 13:14 is an early example of גאל and פדה being used with מִן (not later than 8th century BCE; see also B.3).
 This contradicts assumptions that the use of מִן with גאל was a later development.

-<b>A.13</b> An unusual connection is made in 4QPseudo-Ezekiel between גאל and ברית in a speech by יהוה, declaring that he is the one who redeemed his
+<b>A.13</b> An unusual connection is made in 4QPseudo-Ezekiel between גאל and ברית in a speech by יהוה, declaring that he is the one who redeemed his people
-people לתת להם הברית, which could either be rendered ‘in order to give them the covenant’ or ‘by giving them the covenant’.
+<span dir="rtl" lang="he">לתת להם הברית</span>, which could either be rendered ‘in order to give them the covenant’ or ‘by giving them the covenant’.
 If one compares the language of Ezekiel 37:23-28. it seems that God will save (ישׁע hiph., v.
 23) his people in order that his ancient promises of ruler, land, covenant and temple may be fulfilled.
-If it is an instrumental use of לְ, it would be a rather surprising development that re-establishing covenant had become a vehicle of redemption.
+If it is an instrumental use of
+<span dir="rtl" lang="he">לְ</span>, it would be a rather surprising development that re-establishing covenant had become a vehicle of redemption.

 <b>B.1</b> The role of a man’s גֹּאֵל has been understood by some scholars to be to restore balance and wholeness to his family.[^9] However, although this description fits with a number of examples (e.g. where something is ‘bought back’ for a family member) it seems to ignore the cases where